2025 End of Year Rewind

 • Photograph even more.

-Without further ado, here are a handful of images which bring me back to those places and experiences which made 2025 such an amazing year.
-Thanks to all of the people whose presence, humor, skill, and council helped me along my journey.
+Without further ado, here are a handful of images which bring me back to those places and experiences which made 2025 such an great year.
+Thanks to all of the people whose friendship, humor, skill, and council helped me along the way.
 You know who you are.

 ”Medley”, Klickitat Canyon, Washington, November 2025

 The oak forests of southern Washington have been a muse of mine for five years now.
 These characterful trees offer quite a different aesthetic compared to the tall straight evergreens found throughout western Oregon and Washington.
-In fall these oaks display a spectrum yellows, reds, oranges, and browns, perhaps the best fall color in the entire Pacific Northwest.
+In fall these oaks show off a spectrum yellows, reds, oranges, and browns, perhaps the best fall color in the entire Pacific Northwest.
 I photographed this scene in one of my favorite pockets of oak forest deep within a canyon.
-Rain fell off and on nearly all day helping to saturate colors and quiet harsh tonal contrasts.
-Perfect conditions for a day of slow, contemplative photography.
+Rain fell off and on all day helping to saturate colors while creating soft tonal contrasts.
+In other words, perfect conditions for a day of slow, contemplative photography.
 Best of all I was the only person out there.
 For eight hours I visited and photographed several of my favorite spots in a large canyon.
-And each time I photographed completely alone.
+Each time I photographed completely alone.
 Just me, the oaks, and the sound of the river.
 Easily one of my favorite days of photograph of 2025.

 Into the Mistic”, Olympic National Park, October 2025

 Olympic National Park is special.
 Wild, raw, wondrous, difficult, and always surprising.
-My friend Bryan Swan and I spent a few days photographing one of the rainforest valleys.
+My friend Bryan Swan and I spent a few days photographing fall color in one of the rainforest valleys.
 I’d never photographed this particular valley in fall and was blown away by the potential.
-It’s a place I’m sure I’ll return to each fall for the next several years.
+It’s a place I now know I’ll return to each fall for the next several years.
 That’s how strong an impression those days deep in the forest left on me.
 As inspiring as the fall color was, it was an unexpected display of fog drifting through a tall hillside covered in primal, pristine old growth forest that turned out to be the highlight of the trip.
-I’ve photographed fog in forests many times over years but this display is one of the most awe-inducing.
-It’s one of those moments when I knew, even while photographing it, that it would become a cherished memory from 2025.
+I’ve photographed fog in forests many times over years but this display is hands down one of the most awe-inducing.
+It was one of those moments when I knew, even while photographing it, that it would be a cherished memory from 2025.

 “Tree, Hill, Color”, southwest Colorado

 In all my years as a photographer I’ve never photographed fall in Colorado.
 I’ve sure heard a lot about it from photography friends who make the annual pilgrimage to this mecca of fall photography.
 Me?
 Never had the chance.
 My schedule wouldn’t allow for it.
 Until this year.
 In early October I was invited to give a presentation at the Horizons Fall Photography Conference in Durango, Colorado.
-A few shuffles in my schedule opened up just enough time after the conference to get out and sample Colorado in the fall — twenty-four hours to be exact.
-I hoped to encounter a combination of brilliant color mixed with swaths of trees recently stripped of their foliage, and that’s exactly what I found.
+A few shuffles in my schedule opened up just enough time after the conference — twenty-four hours to be exact — to head out and sample Colorado in the fall.
+In my mind I wanted to encounter a combination of brilliant color mixed with swaths of trees recently stripped of their foliage, and that’s exactly what I found.
 A quick evening session, a great night’s sleep in the truck, a quick morning session, then back to the airport for the flight home.
 It was just a taste, but is was pretty darn delicious.

 “Mashallah”, Karakoram mountains, Pakistan, July 2025

-This was the last view of K2 I had after visiting basecamp and beginning the long trek out from Concordia, a place I’d dreamt of visiting for over thirty years.
-It had snowed on the mountain, quite a bit.
+This was my last view of K2 I saw after visiting basecamp and beginning the long trek down valley from Concordia, a place I’d dreamt of visiting for over thirty years.
+It had snowed on the mountain the night before, quite a bit.
 The fresh snow gave this massive mountain a new character and never on my visit did she look so ferociously beautiful.
-I stopped, took several photographs, spent a few moments lingering with this ferocious and magical giant, then shouldered my pack and continued my hike down valley.
+I stopped, took several photographs, spent a few last lingering moments gazing up at this magical giant, then shouldered my pack and continued my hike down valley.
 Within ten more minutes I lost sight of K2 for the last time.
 And I felt at peace.
 The mountain had given me one last departing gift.

 “Toward Brightness”, Columbia River Gorge, Oregon, April 2025

 Over the years early spring has become more and more special to me.
-One chief reason is the chance to photograph these long dangling petal-less flowers known as catkins.
-At the beginning of each spring they sprout from local cottonwoods and oaks.
-Catkins come in a variety of colors — mostly golds and reds — which mimic fall’s extravagance.
-Their dangling forms offers textures to work with which are noticeably different than when these trees are fully leafed out.
-Early spring’s initial burst of life signals a move toward light from dark.
+One major reason is the chance to photograph these long dangling petal-less flowers known as catkins.
+At the beginning of each spring catkins sprout from local cottonwoods and oaks.
+Catkins come in a variety of colors — mostly golds and reds — which can appear to mimic fall’s extravagance.
+Their dangling forms offer textures which are noticeably different compared to when the trees are covered in mature leaves.
+Early spring’s initial burst of life also signals a move toward light from dark.
 And, for me, this photograph reflects this story of spring’s arrival well.

 “Spinning Disks”, Gifford Pinchot National Forest, Washington

 I wanted to photograph the forest during a decent rainfall.
-I felt an urge to see what saturated, damp, gloomy conditions may hold.
+I felt an urge to see what possibilities may lurk in damp, gloomy conditions.
 I can honestly say it was a struggle to find inspiration throughout my hike that day.
-I just wasn’t seeing it.
+I just wasn’t seeing it, or feeling it.
 That’s how it goes sometimes.
-I decided there was nothing to do but enjoy the hike while resisting the urge to curse the dead, useless thirty pounds of camera gear weighing me down.
+I decided there was nothing to do except enjoy the hike while resisting the urge to curse the dead, useless thirty pounds of camera gear weighing me down.
 At the four mile mark the trail briefly touched the shore of the river I hiked along.
-A moderate rain was falling on a flat section of water lurking within an eddy.
+A moderate rain fell on a flat section of water lurking within an eddy.
 Here, unexpectedly, was the inspiration which had eluded me.
 I spent a good while photographing these radiating circles, experimenting with shutter speeds and focal lengths.
 This is my favorite images from the session.
 The rain had brought me into the forest that day, but not to photograph the trees as I had expected, but rather this small section of river covered in spinning circles.

 “Softness”, Glenn Canyon Recreation Area, Utah, March 2025